How can you start with organization?

 What is my goal to get organized, keep my life in balance, and make myself accountable?

-- If I make the list wisely and then follow it, the client projects will get done, mail will get processed, my bills will get paid, I will stay on top of my financials and the household projects.
+- Make lists wisely and then follow it.
+If I do this, client projects will get done, mail will be processed, and bills will be paid.
+I will stay on top of my financials and household projects.

-- Kindergarten rules like put away what you take out are so simple but this concept is one many adults struggle to follow.
-You need to have a place for things to go first but assuming you do, putting things away when you are done with them will help you stay organized.
-In your office or workplace, when you work on a project and then file it in any easy to retrieve place or label your computer files in a way that lets you find things, then you make progress in this area.
-In your home, the same principle applies.
-If you take it out, put it away.
+- Kindergarten rules like put away what you take out are simple.
+However, many adults struggle to follow this rule.
+Create a place for things to go.
+Assuming you already have storage space, putting things away will help you stay organized.
+When you work on a project and then file it in any easy to retrieve place or label your computer files in a way that lets you find things, then you make progress in this area.

 More tools for organization: